9 Natural Sunburn Remedies That are Probably Already in Your House

 5. Cucumbers

-Cucumbers are already a part of the popular lexicon as a beauty product and weapon against puffy eyes, but they can also be effective at providing sunburn relief.
+Cucumbers are already popular in DIY beauty as a weapon against puffy eyes, but they can also be effective at providing sunburn relief.
 Not only do they contain water that can soothe the irritation of sunburns, but cucumbers also have natural analgesic properties.

 What Is An Analgesic?
 A drug or ingredient that relieves pain.
 It is present in many medications as well as plants and natural produce.